The Role of the LDAC

 The LDAC is available for advice and assistance in relation to the application of the Guidelines.
 It can answer questions about how to translate policy into quality legislation.

-On occasion, Government bills may be reviewed after their introduction against the Legislation Guidelines (2018 edition).
-If the review raises issues of inconsistency with the Guidelines, the LDAC through a standing subcommittee of public service and non-public service members may make a submission to the relevant Select Committee.
-The standing subcommittee only reviews Bills that the LDAC has not engaged with before introduction.
-The LDAC does not scrutinise bills for their policy content but to ensure that they represent good legislative practice.
+On occasion, Government Bills may be reviewed after their introduction against the Legislation Guidelines (2018 edition).
+If the review raises issues of inconsistency with the Guidelines, the LDAC through a subcommittee of public service and non-public service members may make a submission to the relevant Select Committee.
+The subcommittee only reviews Bills that the LDAC has not engaged with before introduction.
+The LDAC does not scrutinise Bills for their policy content but to ensure that they represent good legislative practice.

 Where the LDAC sits in the legislative process